Table of Contents

 Choosing a faculty sponsor to supervise your individualized major is one of the most crucial steps in the admission process.
 Sponsors offer students expert advice on the content of their majors and overall support in the completion of their degrees.
 It is important that your sponsor know your subject, but it is equally important that your sponsor know you.

 You are only required to have one sponsor, although the interdisciplinary nature of your proposed major might call for having two sponsors with expertise in complementary fields.
 Having more than two sponsors is not recommended.
-At least one sponsor of each student should be a full-time faculty member in the College of Arts and Sciences.
+At least one sponsor of each student should be a faculty member with an appointment in the College of Arts and Sciences.

 Finding a sponsor can be difficult for some students, especially those who have not been on campus long and are not acquainted with many faculty members.
 The most common way to enlist a sponsor is to approach a faculty member whose expertise is in your area of interest and with whom you are studying or have already studied.
 Faculty profiles on departmental websites, the Current Sponsors page on this site, and the IMP staff can also be helpful in identifying potential sponsors.